 SMSBF envisions a local, diverse, resilient, just, and democratically led triple bottom line business community and economy in Detroit and SE Michigan.

 SMSBF’s mission is to deliver valuable content that locally owned, small businesses and community stakeholders can use to implement strategies and practices that lead to a diverse, resilient, just, democratic, and triple bottom line economy in Detroit and the SE Michigan region.

 Tawnya Clark is currently a graduate student at Wayne State University’s Mike Illitch School of Business.
 Her concentrations include Entrepreneurship & Innovation and People Operations (Human Resource Management) with a minor in Organizational Psychology.
 Tawnya currently works with the Green Garage community in support of its retail operations.

-As a Board member of the Southeast Michigan Sustainable Business Forum (SMSBF) she brings her expertise in business concept ideation (for-profit, non-profit, social); brainstorming techniques, business model canvas, start-up and early growth business planning, and sustainable business planning.
+As a Board member of the Southeast Michigan Sustainable Business Forum (SMSBF) Tawnya brings her expertise in business concept ideation (for-profit, non-profit, social); brainstorming techniques, business model canvas, start-up and early growth, and sustainable business planning.

 Dylan J. DuVall

-In addition to her role at Green Living Science, Natalie serves as the chair of the Recycling and Waste Reduction subcommittee with Detroit City Council’s Green Task Force influencing policy at a local level.
-She is also an active member of the Policy Subcommittee for the Michigan Recycling Coalition which focuses more on state legislation.
-Natalie is an alumna of the MSU Extension Great Lakes Leadership Academy - Leadership Advancement Program and a current participant of the Environmental Leadership Program.
+Natalie now serves as Green Living Science’s Executive Director.
+She is a certified TRUE Advisor, helping facilities achieve zero waste.
+Natalie has also worked on helping businesses reduce waste and establishing sustainable recycling programs.
+Natalie also serves as the chair of the Recycling and Waste Reduction subcommittee with Detroit City Council’s Green Task Force.
+Natalie is an alumnus of the MSU Extension Great Lakes Leadership Academy - Leadership Advancement Program and a current participant of the Environmental Leadership Program.